 |San Bernardino County Superintendent of Schools*

 Note: * is used to indicate the community schools web page for the listed County Office of Education Regional TAC is currently in development.

 County Offices of Education, with two or more grantees in their county, receive funds to support the coordination of county-level government agencies, nonprofit community-based organizations, and other external partners to support regional community school's implementation.

 There are three separate funding opportunities for the CCSPP.

 The CCSPP Planning Grants are for local educational agencies (LEAs) with no existing community schools.
-The grant awards are up to $200,000 and can be used for up to two-years.
-There are two rounds for Planning Grants.
+The grant awards are up to $200,000 for up to two-years.
+There were two rounds for Planning Grants.